Tautulli/Tautulli/API.md

 ### sql
 Query the Tautulli database with raw SQL.
-Automatically makes a backup of the database if the latest backup is older then 24h. `api_sql` must be manually enabled in the config file.
+Automatically makes a backup of the database if the latest backup is older then 24h. `api_sql` must be manually enabled in the config file while Tautulli is shut down.

 ```
 Required parameters: